ekinakkaya/cutie/README.md

 ## Build & Run

 I am developing this on a Windows machine, so for now I am using gcc and a basic powershell script to build this.

+To build with the powershell script:
 ```
+./build.ps1
 ```

+The executable will be generated in the `bin` folder.

+I will create a makefile for this process in the upcoming days.